Clustering of Acoustic Environments with Variational Autoencoders for Hearing Devices: Ablation studies

 \section{Ablation studies}

 For the ablation study on the practical implementation to audio clustering (Section~\ref{ssec:practical}), we consider the problem of clustering of spoken digits with the AudioMNIST dataset, as described in detail in Section~\ref{sssec:spokendigits}.
 We utilize the M2-AC model architecture mentioned in Section~\ref{sec:architecture}.
 The models are trained for 500 epochs each, 10 times (otherwise specified), independently.
 The Adam optimizer is considered, with a decreasing learning rate from 5e-4 to 5e-5.
 The model without recurrent layers is defined by removing all GRU layers from the architecure shown in Fig.~\ref{fig:VAE-M2}.
-In the case of 1D convolutions, all Conv2D and BatchNorm2D are modified to Conv1D and BatchNorm1D operating only in the frequency axis, with kernel 8, stride 2, and padding 3, maintaining the same output channel values as indicated in the schematic.
+In the case of 1D convolutions, all Conv2D and BatchNorm2D are modified to a single dimension operating only in the frequency axis, with kernel 8, stride 2, and padding 3, maintaining the same output channel values as indicated in the schematic.

 The ablation study results in Table~\ref{tab:ablation_cuvac}, with metrics described in Section~\ref{ssec:metrics}, show that the utilization of 2D convolutions and recurrent layers in synergy achieves the best clustering results, as well as high unsupervised accuracy for the spoken digits when compared to the dataset labels.
 Notice that removing recurrent layers results in a much higher standard deviation in terms of accuracy and NMI.
 That reflects how a different initialization can strongly affect the results of the model, showing that recurrent layers add substantial robustness to the process.
 Additionally, the inclusion of a sound activity mask in the ELBO \eqref{eq:elbo} is crucial for the correct clustering, otherwise, the model is unable to focus solely on the sound-rich part of the audio file, sometimes even clustering zero-padding patterns as we observed by looking at individual results, i.e., the clustering metrics without activity mask cannot be trusted for zero-padded data.
 Importantly, three independent runs had their latent space collapsed when the mask was removed, and all data was clustered into a single cluster.